 Alberta Beverage Awards

 By Tom Firth, Competition Director

-As every retailer is different, in many cases we’ve included a range for the retail price.
+In each category is a “Best in Class”, which is the top performer in its category, followed by “Judges’ Selection” which are the other high performing wines in the category.
+As every Alberta liquor retailer is different, in many cases we’ve included a range for the retail price.
 Many Alberta-based products on these pages might only be available at the cellar door, so I’d suggest trying to find them on the shelf, or contacting them directly – spending your dollars locally makes a tremendous impact in our communities.

 Each product also has a “CSPC” number, which can be used to help you find it at your local retailer or at liquorconnect.com.
 Some products also have a symbol to identify products that not only did well this year, but also in previous years, indicating that this product is consistently good.
-New this year, we have added a (***) designation indicating winners that have earned awards in five or more years of the competition
+New this year, we have added a (***) designation indicating winners that have earned awards in five or more years of the competition.